Michael Shrieve

-History
+Biography

+Shrieve was born and grew up in Redwood City.
 Shrieve's first full-time band was called Glass Menagerie, followed by experience in the house band of an R&B club, backing touring musicians including B.B.
 King and Etta James.
 At 16, Shrieve played in a jam session at the Fillmore Auditorium, where he attracted the attention of Santana's manager, Stan Marcum.
 When he was 19, Shrieve jammed with Santana at a recording studio and was invited to join that day.

 On August 16, 1969, Santana played the Woodstock Festival, shortly after Shrieve's twentieth birthday, but before the release of their eponymous first album (1969).
 He remained with Santana for Abraxas (1970), Santana III (1971), Caravanserai (1972), Welcome (1973), Borboletta (1974) and the live Lotus (1974).
 He co-wrote four of the tracks on Caravanserai, as well as co-produced the album.

 Shrieve left the original Santana band to pursue solo projects.
 He moved to London to record the 1976 album Automatic Man with guitarist Pat Thrall, bass guitarist Doni Harvey and keyboardist Todd Cochran (billed as Bayete).
-While in London Shrieve was part of the fusion supergroup Go with Stomu Yamashta, Steve Winwood, Al Di Meola and Klaus Schulze, releasing two studio albums Go (1976) and Go Too (1977) and the live album Go Live from Paris (1976).
+While in London Shrieve was part of the fusion supergroup Go with Stomu Yamashta, Steve Winwood, Al Di Meola and Klaus Schulze, releasing two studio albums, Go (1976) and Go Too (1977), and the live album Go Live from Paris (1976).

 He played in the band Hagar Schon Aaronson Shrieve (with Sammy Hagar, Neal Schon, and Kenny Aaronson).
 Later, he played drums on (former Supertramp member) Roger Hodgson's first solo album, In the Eye of the Storm.

 From 1979 to 1984, Shrieve collaborated as a percussionist in Richard Wahnfried, a side project of Klaus Schulze (another drummer turned electronic composer) while recording with Schulze his own first "solo" album of electronic music, Transfer Station Blue, in 1984.

 Shrieve was also credited for playing percussion on the 1980 album Emotional Rescue by The Rolling Stones and in 1984, he played on Mick Jagger's She's the Boss album.
 When Jagger, Nile Rodgers and Shrieve were mixing the album at The Power Station in New York City, Jaco Pastorius invited Shrieve for a recording session downstairs.
 This recording remains unreleased.

 In 1997, Shrieve joined former Santana musicians Neal Schon, Gregg Rolie, José "Chepito" Areas, Alphonso Johnson, and Michael Carabello to record Abraxas Pool.

 Shrieve has also collaborated with David Beal, Andy Summers, Steve Roach, Jonas Hellborg, Buckethead, Douglas September, Freddie Hubbard and others.
 He has served as a session player on albums by Todd Rundgren and Jill Sobule.

-In 2004, Michael appeared on the track "The Modern Divide" on the Revolution Void album Increase the Dosage.
+In 2004, Shrieve appeared on the track "The Modern Divide" on the Revolution Void album Increase the Dosage.
 The album was released under a Creative Commons license.